janreerink/CarND-Semantic-Segmentation/README.md

 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).

+### Writeup
+In this project the goal is to predict one of two classes (road / not-road) for each pixel of a picture using the fully convolutional network architecture demonstrated in class.

+In main.py a pre-trained VGG16 architecture is imported (the encoding part of the convnet).
+In the decoding part 1x1 convolutions and upsampking are used to reconstruct the image with predicted classes.
+Additionally, skip-layers are used to integrate information from several pooling layers of the encoder.

+The model was trained on AWS and the result transferred to this repository.

 ### Setup
 ##### Frameworks and Packages
 Make sure you have the following is installed: